sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/current_limitations_of_code_insights.md

 If the size is important, you can use the single-insight view page to consistently view an insight at a larger size, reachable by clicking the insight title or from the context three dots menu on the insight card under "Get shareable link".

-## Performance speed considerations for a data series running over all repositories
+## Performance speed considerations for a data series running over many repositories

-To accurately return historical data for insights running over all of your repositories, the backend service must run a large number of Sourcegraph searches.
+To accurately return historical data for insights running over many of your repositories, the backend service must run a large number of Sourcegraph searches.
 This means that unlike code insights running over just a few repositories, results are not returned instantly, but more often on the scale of 20-120 minutes, depending on:

-* _N_: how many repositories you have connected to your instance; in our tests, we used 26,400 repositories
+* How many and how large the repositories you have connected to your instance
-* _q_: the performance and resources of your Sourcegraph code insights instance in queries-per-second; in our tests, 7 queries per second was average
+* The performance and resources of your Sourcegraph code insights instance in queries-per-second;
-* _c_: how well we can "compress" repositories so we don't need to re-run queries every month (e.g., if a repository hasn't changed in two months); in our tests, C = ~2
+* How well we can "compress" repositories so we don't need to run queries for each historic data point (e.g., if a repository hasn't changed in several months)

-A _very_ general formula for estimating how long an individual data series (query) will take to run on your instance in seconds  _N_ * 1/_c_ * 1/_q_.

-On our test instance, we find a code insight data series takes approximately:

-26,400 repositories * 1/2 compression factor * 1/7 queries per second = 31 minutes

 The number of insights you have does not affect the overall speed at which they run: it will take the same total time to run all of them whether or not you let each one finish before creating the next one.
-Insights currently [populate in parallel](https://github.com/sourcegraph/sourcegraph/pull/23101), prioritizing most-recent-in-time datapoints first.

-> NOTE: we have many performance improvements planned.
-We'll likely release considerable performance gains in the upcoming releases of 2021.
+As of version 4.4.0 Insights prioritize completing the backfills for the series that will complete the fastest.
+In general this means that insights over many repositories will pause to allow insights over a few repositories to complete.

 ## Creating insights over very large repositories (<3.42)